Q. Can I bring my own motorcycle on your tour?

 Q. Does International Airfare included in the tour package

-A. No, International airfare is NOT included in the price of the tours.
+A. No, International airfare is NOT included in the price of the tour package.
 We have found that most clients often prefer to arrange their own flights using frequent-flyer miles and are either extending their stay in India before or after the tours.

 Q. Do you provide custom tour for the groups?